ombori/grid-docs/general/network-requirements.md

 | tizen.omborigrid.com                                 | Grid Tizen Supervisor       |

-### Virtual Queues
+### Queue Management
-For virtual queues we have a specific set of domains.
+For Queue Management, we have a specific set of domains.

 | Domain                                | Description    |
 | ------------------------------------- | -------------- |